VisualarCoder/MonkeyBunchPluginDocs/README.md

 ## Notice
 Currently at this stage, only people with spectator camera access can create custom plugins, but with the **Monkey Bunch Custom Maps SDK** you are able to code in that, but more limited and **very very very limited debugging tools for the custom maps sdk.**.

+Log("This is a normal log message!") -- Logs a message to the console LogError("This is a error log message!") -- Logs a error to the console LogWarning("This is a warning log message!") -- Logs a warning to the console

+-- Gets called every frame // game tick. local function GameTick()
+    Log("GameTick is running!") -- Logs that the gametick is running!

+    local forestGameObject = GetObject("Forest")
+    if forestGameObject then
+        Log("Found forest gameObject!!")

+        forestGameObject:SetActive(false) -- Turns off the forest gameObject. forestGameObject:MovePosition(Vector3(0, 0, 0)) -- Moves the forest's world position to 0, 0, 0
+    end
+end

+-- Gets called when Monkey Bunch quits. local function OnAppQuit()
+    Log("OnAppQuit!") -- Logs that the game has quit! end